dongqi-DQ/GEO4PALM/README.md

 ```
 python run_config_static.py case_name
 ```
-If "online" is used for `dem` and/or `lu`, the script will guide the user through the NASA AρρEEARS API.
+If "nasa" is used for `dem` and/or `lu`, the script will guide the user through the NASA AρρEEARS API.
+If "esa" is included for `dem` and/or `lu`, then the script will guide the user through ESA's Terrascope API.
 [To Do: users should be able to provide some auth file so they don't have to type username and password every time]